Pengxiang-Huang/Pengxiang-Huang.github.io/_pages/about.md

 I also worked with [Prof. Kangjie Lu](https://www-users.cse.umn.edu/~kjlu/) in University of Minnesota on developing [APILOT](https://arxiv.org/abs/2409.16526) to secure the code generation by language models.

-please get in touch if you are intertested!
+please connect if you are intertested!

 Education
 --------